xwmario/Warez/README.md

 - [fullmoviesandtv multireddit](https://www.reddit.com/user/Wiggly_Poop/m/fullmoviesandtv/) All of the above subreddits as a multireddit

 ## Full TV Shows On
+- [/r/ProshotMusicals](https://www.reddit.com/r/ProShotMusicals) Subreddit for all those theatre obsessed people who want proshots instead of bootlegs to be seen.
 - [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones.
 - [How To Get Everything On Netflix](https://www.reddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv) Posted by /u/huldre99, new NetFlix releases.
+- [Academy Awards 2019 Screeners Megathread](https://www.reddit.com/r/Piracy/comments/aaqc0b/academy_awards_2019_screeners_megathread/) Post by /u/idoideas listing all available DVDSCR releases for 2019.
+- [iNFekt](https://infekt.ws/) A text viewer application that has been carefully designed around its main task: viewing and presenting NFO files.
+- [How To Get Everything On Netflix](https://www.reddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv) Posted by /u/huldre99
+- [TheTrove](https://thetrove.net/) The Trove is a non-profit website dedicated to content archival and long-term preservation of RPGs.
+- [scenerules](https://scenerules.org/) NFOs with rules and guidelines for scene releasing standards.
+- [SceneLinkList](https://www.scenelinklist.com/) SceneLinkList is a project initiated to display and share as many scene and warez links as possible.
+- [castnow](https://github.com/xat/castnow) Castnow is a command-line utility that can be used to play back media files on your Chromecast device.

 ## Piracy Blogs and News
 - [TorrentFreak](https://torrentfreak.com) TorrentFreak is a publication dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.